Do you have any recommendations for me to save my work and decrease the chance of losing data (including papers, projects, and my Senior Comp)?

 Megan was working on a semester-long paper.
-She started writing the paper on January 17, 2011.
-When she saved the file for the first time to her computer's hard drive, she named the file longpaper011711.doc.
+She started writing the paper on January 17, 2015.
+When she saved the file for the first time to her computer's hard drive, she named the file longpaper011715.doc.

-Megan worked on the paper again on February 3, 2011.
+Megan worked on the paper again on February 3, 2015.
 When she opened the file, she immediately went to the File menu and selected Save as....
-She saved the file as longpaper020311.doc and then worked on it for a while.
+She saved the file as longpaper020315.doc and then worked on it for a while.

-Special note: File corruption can happen when you save to ANY media, including hard drives, network drives, flash drives, and CDs.
+Special note: File corruption can happen when you save to ANY media, including hard drives, network drives (including "cloud" storage), flash drives, and CDs.

-One of the best ways to save your files here at Saint Mary's College is to save them to your personal network drive (H:).
+One of the best ways to save your files here at Saint Mary's College (especially if you know you will have to print them) is to save them to your personal network drive (H:).
 All students receive 2GB of disk space on our network to save files to and/or host a web page.
 This space is accessible from any networked computer on campus, eliminating the need to physically carry your files across campus from computer to computer.
 This network space is also backed up by Information Technology every night, which makes it a secure place for important papers and other files.

 If you are unable to save files to your network drive, you may have exceeded your network drive quota of 2GB.
 You will need to remove files from your network drive before you can save files to your network drive again.
 One suggestion is to archive the files on your network drive to a CD, external hard drive, or your personal computer's hard drive once a semester or year (depending on how many files you have on your network drive and how much space they take up).